Overview

 Welcome to this tutorial on building and programming smart drone swarms using Crazyflie tiny drones.

-Specifically, the so-called UniAgent environment provides a full-stack setup to simulate and control autonomous Crazyflie collectives, from low-level motor commands to high-level swarm logic.
+A full-stack setup is provided for simulating and controlling autonomous Crazyflie collectives, from low-level motor commands to high-level swarm logic.
 It’s designed to support both research and practical experimentation in the perspective of drone coordination and spatial computing.

 You’ll learn how to: